Oh Yes Oh No Extended Programme Booklet

 At the beginning of this process I decided I wanted to interview those who identified as female who had had similar experiences to me.
 I put a call out through Women’s Aid and Rape Crisis, and began interviewing rape survivors about their experience of sexuality.
 Interviews usually lasted 1-2hrs, and covered topics such as their experiences of assault/rape, their experience and understanding of their own desire and sexuality, and discussion around recovery and reclaiming desire.
-Around these interviews, I was also running sex-themed workshops for female-identifying participants, which provided safe spaces and exercises on which to reflect about sexuality and desire, to ask questions, to hear each other.
-Towards the end of my research, I decided that I wanted to interview a broader range of women, and thus posted call-outs for interview to women who simply wanted to speak about their sexuality (i.e. not specifically rape survivors).
+Around these interviews, I was also running sex-themed workshops for femme-identifying participants, which provided safe spaces and exercises on which to reflect about sexuality and desire, to ask questions, to hear each other.
+Towards the end of my research, I decided that I wanted to interview a broader range of participants, and thus posted call-outs to interview those who simply wanted to speak about their sexuality (i.e. not specifically rape survivors).
 I was shocked that around 90% of these interviewees had also been raped or assaulted.

 I don’t feel that there is space here to discuss in depth the feelings I had around this last revelation, but I do feel it is important.
 It occurred to me that it might be that its those who have the most difficulty with their sexuality that are the ones who feel most keenly that they want to share their story, or have their voice heard.
 What I will say though, is that through this process of workshops and interviews in addition to this revelation, I was made keenly aware that having safe spaces to speak about sexuality felt extremely important, and I began to reflect on how few spaces I encountered in my daily life where I felt I could do that.

 The workshops and interviews were only made possible through the kind support of Arts Council England, Jerwood Charitable Foundation and Live Art Development Agency, Live Art Bistro